-1. Procedural irregularity that affected the outcome/dismissal/determination.

-- 2. New evidence that could have an effect on the outcome was not reasonably available at the time the dismissal or determination of responsibility was made. - 3.
+- 1. Procedural irregularity that affected the outcome/dismissal/determination. - 2.
+New evidence that could have an effect on the outcome was not reasonably available at the time the dismissal or determination of responsibility was made. - 3.
+The sanctions imposed are disproportionate to the violation. - 4.
 The Title IX Coordinator, investigator(s), or hearing-board members had a conflict of interest or bias against an individual party, or for or against complainants or respondents in general that affected the outcome/dismissal/determination.